-Process Excellence is no longer an aspiration of Quality, it is a mandated standard to meet enterprise performance measures.
+Process Excellence is no longer an aspiration of Quality, it is a mandated standard to meet enterprise and cloud based performance measures.
 LEAN, Agile, and compressed workflows are challenged by new ways of doing business, team distribution, and digital transformation more and more each day.

 There are many benefits to re-evaluating processes.
 Some of those benefits are: